 In the last post, I shared a daily structure (+ a free planner) to help you organize your daily morning circle routine.

-It’s a good idea to also have a weekly routine – especially for the main activities part of the circle.
-Sometimes, children with special needs, such as those with cognitive delays, have a difficult time understanding the days of the week and the time lapse between them.
+It’s a good idea to also have a weekly routine—especially for the main activities part of the circle.
+Some children might have a difficult time understanding the days of the week and the time lapse between them.

 This is why you’ll notice from the sample I shared on day 7, that I don’t work on calendar skills with my son.
-It’s too abstract a concept.
-Instead, we work on specific skills/ activities on specific days of the week.
-Rather than saying, “Today is Monday”, which means absolutely nothing to my son, I say, “Today is Drawing Day!”
+It’s too abstract a concept for him at this point.
+Instead, we work on specific skills/activities on specific days of the week.
+Rather than saying, “Today is Monday,” which means absolutely nothing to my son, I say, “Today is Drawing Day!”
 And, each Monday is indeed drawing day.

-Over time, your child will internalize the routine.
-He’ll know that the day after Drawing Day is Exercise Day, and so on.
+Over time, the child will internalize the routine.
+They’ll know that the day after Drawing Day is Exercise Day, and so on.

-To decide what types of activities/ skills you want to focus on in the main activities section, create a list for yourself.
+To decide what types of activities/skills you and the child want to focus on in the main activities section, create a list.
 Use criteria for subjects you already work on as inspiration.
 Then, categorize the criteria and attribute them to a corresponding day.